CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/07-Load-Balancing-methods.md

 ### **Task 1: Understand the Load balancing methods in Host Pools**

-While configuring  a hostpool, we can select load balancing methods as per the needs.
+While configuring  a host pool, we can select load balancing methods as per the needs.

 There are two types of load balancing methods:

- **1. Breadth first**: Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.
+ **1. Breadth-first**: Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.

- **2. Depth first**:  Depth-first load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.
+ **2. Depth-first**:  Depth-first load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.

 ### **Task 2: Add new users to Azure Active Directory**

-1. On Azure Portal page, click on **Show portals menu** button and select **Azure Active Directory**.
+1. On theAzure Portal page, click on the **Show portals menu** button and select **Azure Active Directory**.

    ![ws name.](media/lb1.png)